kunalrsharma/DS/IMDB/README.md

 5) Nevertheless, we start with OLS and Ridge rigression.
 6) OLS summary from statsmodels.api tell us that a) Jarque-Bera is too large, confirming non-normality. b) numVotes and generes play strong roles, indicated by their coef.
 7) MSE for random forest train: 0.127, test: 0.945 and R^2 scores are close to 0.
 This is clearly overfitting.
-8) Next we try Gradient bossted trees, with staged_predict() to get the optimal tree.\
+8) Next we try Gradient boosted trees, with staged_predict() to get the optimal tree.\
    For training -Mean squared error train: 0.9232997530025202 \
    For test- Mean squared error test: 0.9474101315226086 \
    Test error is pretty consistent with trainign error.